jacebenson/jace.pro/content/page/apis/gliderecord.md

 ### addNotNullQuery

 I generally ignore any other method that modifies the query.
-These have documentation, but I have yet to use it and find it’s code more verbose.
+These have documentation, but I have yet to use it and find it's code more verbose.
 Also this only works on server side.

 ### addNullQuery

 I generally ignore any other method that modifies the query.
-These have documentation, but I have yet to use it and find it’s code more verbose.
+These have documentation, but I have yet to use it and find it's code more verbose.
 Also this only works on server side.

 ### addOrCondition

 I generally ignore any other method that modifies the query.
-These have documentation, but I have yet to use it and find it’s code more verbose.
+These have documentation, but I have yet to use it and find it's code more verbose.
 Also this only works on server side.
 To use this in your encoded query just put `^OR` between your query strings.